linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 3. live stock and meat (e.g. live cattle, port belly)
 4. energy (e.g. oil, gas)

 In addition to these "well-known" commodities, real estate is another type of commodity that is as popular and CME trades its futures contracts (i.e. Case-Shiller index futures).
-Similar to (or even more so) the above commodities, real estate properties suffers low liquidity.
+Similar to (or even more so) the above commodities, real estate properties suffer low liquidity.
 Furthermore, real estate values present a strong pattern of seasonality.

 Liquidity and seasonality impact pricing of commodity derivatives more so than the usual factors (e.g. market factor and economic factor) that impact financial derivatives.
 Hence, it is not hard to imagine that commodity derivatives must be evaluated quite differently than financial derivatives in that their underlying assets bear very different risks.

 Last but not least, commodities are highly subject to storage capacities (this is especially so for agriculture products as the harvest times may not match the demand of the crops).
 Even anticipating a large demand in the future, suppliers of the commodities cannot make all the potential profits if the storage capacity is limited.
-As a natural result, the prices of commodity derivatives are also impacted the storage capacity (sometimes known as inventory).
+As a natural result, the prices of commodity derivatives are also impacted by the storage capacity (sometimes known as inventory).

 # 13.2 Convenience Yield